roozbehsayadi/AI-Class-for-Freshmen-of-1398/003 Minimax Algorithm/README.md

 ### backtracking
-+ not related to kali linux and hack stuff
++ not related to Kali Linux and hack stuff
 + some kind of algorithm
 + explore all possible situations
 + not optimal, but still could be useful